ddanner97/Library-Project_Odin/README.md

 Functions to provide an option that would list unread books first and then sort by the selected method.

-I would also like to store locally so refreshing the page Doesn't delete user data and, when removing a book Create a function to remove the book object from the array.
+I would also like to store locally and create a function to remove the book object from the array.

 Installation:
 This program does not require installation just visit